michaelelliot/MediaHub/NOTES.md

     season.number (int)
     episode.number (int)
     episode.title
-    episode.production.code
+    episode.production_code
     episode.duration (int)

 ### Fields for external references or values
-    external.imdb.tt
+    external.imdb_tt
-    external imdb.rating (float)
+    external imdb_rating (float)
-    external.rotten.tomatoes.rating (int)
+    external.rotten_tomatoes_rating (int)

 ### Fields for storing content sources
     source.btih
     source.url

 ## 2. Search Keywords
 All searching is done using search keywords.
-Each keyword has a type which allows different types of searches to be performed. e.g.: year:2001

-Types of keywords include movie, year (int), series, season (int), episode (int), artist, imdb, rating (int), actor, director, producer, writer, song/track, genre
+Each keyword refers to a specific field to search. e.g.: "year:2001" would search for content with a year of 2001.
+If no search keyword is specified it will default to a "all:" search.

+Types of search keywords include:
+    all
+        The all keyword searches the following content fields: content.title
+            movie.title
+            movie.actor[]
+            movie.director[]
+            movie.producer[]
+            movie.writer[]
+            album.title
+            album.genre[]
+            album.artist
+            track.title
+            track.genre[]
+            track.artist
+            series.name
+            episode.title
+    movie
+        The movie keyword searches the following content fields: movie.title
+    year (int)
+        Depending on the type of search, the year keyword searches the following content fields:
+            movie.year
+            album.year
+            track.year
+    series

+    season (int)

+    episode (int)

+    artist

+    imdb

+    rating (int)

+    actor

+    director

+    producer

+    writer

+    song

+    track

+    genre

-Types that are integers (int) allow for searches like year:>2000 or year:<2000 etc.
+Types that are integers (int) allow for searches like "year:>2000" or "year:<2000".
+Searching for "year>2000" or "year<2000" is also acceptable.
-`year\>2000`
-and
-`year\<2000`
-are also acceptable.

 The genre type will refer to movie_genres if the search includes "movie:" or to album_genre for "album:" etc.